simontran7/arraylist/README.md

 #include <stdio.h>
 #include <stdlib.h>
 #include <stdint.h>
-#include "arraylist.h"   // adjust path if needed
+#include "arraylist.h" // Assuming it's in the same directory as `main.c`

-// Generate a complete ArrayList implementation specialized for int GENERATE_ARRAYLIST(int, int)
+// Generate a complete ArrayList implementation specialized for int,
+// where the type will be `ArrayList_int`.
+GENERATE_ARRAYLIST(int, int)

 int main(void)